Port Adelaide: Heritage buildings

 Port Adelaide is known for its well preserved 19th-century pubs and hotels, reflecting the area's maritime history in catering to the sailors of trading ships.

 Streetscapes

 During the rest of the 1800s harbour facilities expanded and the town grew.
 It gained an impressive range of commercial and institutional buildings.
 Many have survived, resulting in Port Adelaide having one of the best concentrations of colonial buildings in South Australia.
 Their significance was recognised in May 1982, when a sizeable part of the town centre was declared a State Heritage Area.

+Prominent South Australian architect F. Kenneth Milne designed a woolstore for Goldsbrough Mort & Co. sometime before 1929.

 Town Hall

 The Port Adelaide Enfield Council Offices building, designed by Christopher Arthur Smith and built as Port Adelaide Town Hall in 1939, was heritage-listed on the South Australian Heritage Register on 24 July 1980.